 Even so, as we journey through life, it’s important to think about our motivations and how we want to be perceived.

-As we adorn ourselves is, we should ask ourselves: “What message do we hope to convey to the men, women, boys, and girls in our sphere of influence?”
+As we adorn ourselves, we should ask ourselves: “What message do we hope to convey to the men, women, boys, and girls in our sphere of influence?”

 Do we want them to look at us and presume confidence, strength, and personal security?
 One the other hand, would we prefer them to see us as needy, sexually insecure, and a little desperate?

 Think about it.
-In the end that’s how women who dress that way for church come across.
+In the end that’s how women who dress that way for church (or anyone else) comes across.

 To be clear: I’m not talking about salvation.
 A woman can come to church in Daisy Dukes and still be saved.
 Although her spiritual maturity may be questioned by some.